 There are mortgage brokers available who are able to find a lender willing to offer a mortgage on a refurbished property.

 But there are no lenders offering a mortgage for a unmortgageable property.

 However, you could access a bridging loan – the process is much quicker than for a mortgage and the lending criteria are different.

-This is a popular route for developers buying a property at auction but even when you do refurbish a property you will need to find a mortgage lender that is willing to lend to an inexperienced applicant.
+This is a popular route for developers buying at auction but even when you do refurbish a property you will need to find a mortgage lender that is willing to lend to an inexperienced applicant.